 Remuneration from any office or employment exercised in the Republic by an individual who was not resident in the Republic before the commencement of his or her employment benefits from a special tax relief.
-For a period of three years from 1 January following the year of commencement of the employment, the individual's income from employment is partly exempt, to the extent of the lower of 20% of the remuneration and EUR 8550.
+For a period of five years from 1 January following the year of commencement of the employment, the individual's income from employment is partly exempt, to the extent of the lower of 20% of the remuneration and EUR 8550.
+The last eligible year for such relief is the tax year 2020.
+Furthermore, this exception may not be claimed In addition to the below mentioned 50% exemption for employment income.

 Another exemption scheme applies to expatriate employees whose annual remuneration exceeds EUR 100 000.
 Employees are eligible if they have not been resident in the Republic before the commencement of their employment in the Republic.
-The exemption applies for a period of five years starting from the first year of employment and covers 50% of the remuneration.
+The exemption applies for a period of 10 years starting from the first year of employment and covers 50% of the remuneration.
+Where the employment commences after 2014, the exemption does not apply if the employee was a Cyprus resident in at least three of the last five tax years immediately prior to the tax year of commencement of employment.